 FEEL FREE TO MAKE AN APPOINTEMENT via Email or WhatsApp

-Consultation hours: Thursdays 4-6 p.m., currently only by phone or video call.
+Consultation hours: Thursdays 4-6 p.m., also by phone or video call.
 Tel.: 01771589381 (also available via Whatsapp.
 Feel free to call, leave message and phone no. and we will call you back).

-Consultation hours: Tuesdays 4-6 p.m, currently only by phone or videocall.
+Consultation hours: Tuesdays 4-6 p.m, also by phone or videocall.
 Tel: 015738466744 (also available via Whatsapp.
 Feel free to call, leave a message and phone number and we will call you back).

 Book an appointment at: